aptly-dev/www.aptly.info/content/doc/aptly/publish/switch.md

     default to empty endpoint (local file system).
 -   `prefix` is publishing prefix, if not specified, it would default to empty prefix (`.`).
--   `new-snapshot` is a snapshot name that snould be re-published
+-   `new-snapshot` is a snapshot name that should be re-published

 Flags: